24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 What to do in Tokyo in 24 hours: A complete 1-day itinerary

 You’ll be surprised with how much opens up even with only one day in Tokyo.
-Before heading out on your first 24-hour Tokyo itinerary, I’d suggest grabbing a Tokyo Metro 1-Day Unlimited Ticket.
+Before heading out, I’d suggest grabbing a Tokyo Metro 1-Day Unlimited Ticket.

 Shibuya Crossing

-You’ll need to drag your jet-lagged butt out of bed during the wee hours of the morning if you want to catch a glimpse of one of Tokyo’s most interesting places: Tsukiji Fish Market.
+In the past, you would have needed to drag your jet-lagged butt out of bed during the wee hours of the morning if you wanted to catch a glimpse of one of Tokyo’s most interesting places: Tsukiji Fish Market.
+The market, located just southeast of Ginza, once hosted one of Japan’s most coveted travel experiences, an early-morning tuna auction.

 Inner Market at Tsukiji Fish Market

-Throw in the fragrant scents of fresh herbs and ear-piercing metal clinking as expert knife sharpeners perfect their tools, and you’ll have an idea of what awaits at the Inner Market of Tsukiji.
+Throw in the fragrant scents of fresh herbs and ear-piercing metal clinking as expert knife sharpeners perfect their tools, and you’ll have an idea of what awaits here.

 Sushi Breakfast at Tsukiji Fish Market